kalm42/voiceyourstance.com/README.md

 - `title`
 - `tags` Allowing the user to add or remove tags

+### `/registry` Top 10 letters and complete list

+This page will show the 10 letters as of last build.
+It will also list out every public template in the registry with a link to see just that template.

+### `/registry/:templateId` Static View of a template letter

+This page will preview the public letter and will provide a link so that the user can use the letter if they wish.

 ## Available Scripts

 In the project directory, you can run: